-For the three months ended December 31, 2016 and 2015, we reported net unrealized appreciation (depreciation) on investments of \$2.5 million and \$(0.7) million, respectively.
-As of December 31, 2016 and September 30, 2016, our net unrealized appreciation on investments totaled \$3.5 million and \$1.0 million, respectively.
+For the three and nine months ended June 30, 2017, we reported a net change in unrealized appreciation on investments of \$0.6 million and \$0.4 million, respectively.
+For the three and nine months ended June 30, 2016, we reported a net change in unrealized appreciation (depreciation) on investments of \$6.1 million and \$(0.1) million, respectively.
+As of June 30, 2017 and September 30, 2016, our net unrealized appreciation on investments totaled \$1.4 million and \$1.0 million, respectively.
 The net change in unrealized appreciation on our investments was driven primarily by changes in capital market conditions, the financial performance of certain portfolio companies and the reversal of unrealized depreciation (appreciation) on investments that were sold.

-For the three months ended December 31, 2016 and 2015, we reported net unrealized (appreciation) depreciation on our Credit Facility of \$(1.1) million and \$0.6 million, respectively.
-The change compared to the same period in the prior year was primarily due to changes in the capital markets.
+For the three and nine months ended June 30, 2017, our Credit Facility had a net change in unrealized appreciation of \$1.9 million and \$3.0 million, respectively.
+For the three and nine months ended June 30, 2016, our Credit Facility had a net change in unrealized depreciation of \$0.3 million and \$0.5 million, respectively.
+As of June 30, 2017 and September 30, 2016, net unrealized (appreciation) depreciation on our Credit Facility totaled \$(2.5) million and \$0.5 million, respectively.
+The change in net unrealized depreciation compared to the same periods in the prior year was primarily due to changes in the capital markets.